 Cost to Implement and Return on Investment

 The total cost per participant for this project was $2,800.00 and generated a total cost savings of $27,300.00 per employee through reducing the time spent in on the job training and time necessary for employees to become 100% productive.
 The return of investment for this project is 875%.
 ROI = (Gain – Investment/Investment) $27,300.00 – $2,800.00 = $24,500.00/$2,800.00 = 8.75 x 100 = 875%.

 In order to remain competitive in today’s economy, manufacturers must develop and implement strategies to attract and retain a qualified workforce.
 Partnering with an educational provider can be a critical first step in ensuring businesses has the talent they need now and in the future.
-“As a company recognized as a best place to work for several years, I was well aware of many the benefits of investing in employee training such as increased job satisfaction, commitment and loyalty,” said Cheryl Neiheisel, Vice President of Human Resources.
-“However, I was pleasantly surprised at the cost savings and the verified return on investment of this training initiative by significantly reducing our on the job training costs and time spent to become 100% productive for our middle skill employees.”
+“As a company recognized as the best place to work for several years, I was well aware of many the benefits of investing in employee training such as increased job satisfaction, commitment, and loyalty,” said Cheryl Neiheisel, Vice President of Human Resources.
+“However, I was pleasantly surprised at the cost savings and the verified return on investment of this training initiative by significantly reducing our on-the-job training costs and time spent to become 100% productive for our middle skill employees.”